Who's the Clown?

 Who's the Clown? is the debut studio album by American singer-songwriter Audrey Hobert.
-It was released on August 15, 2025, through RCA Records.
+It was released on August 15, 2025 through RCA Records.

 Background

 After graduating from New York University in 2021, Hobert went on to work as a writer's production assistant at Warner Bros. and later served as a staff writer for the Nickelodeon sitcom The Really Loud House.
 She has been best friends with American singer-songwriter Gracie Abrams since they were in fifth grade.
 She ventured into songwriting in 2024, co-writing multiple songs on Abrams's second studio album, The Secret of Us, including "That's So True".
 Hobert made guest appearances throughout the Secret of Us Tour to perform the song with Abrams.
 In 2025, she co-wrote the songs "Start All Over" with English singer-songwriter Alessi Rose and "Concrete" with her brother, Malcolm Todd.

-Promotion
+Promotion and album artwork

-Hobert announced her debut single "Sue Me" on April 22, 2025, which was to be released on May 9.
+Hobert announced her debut single "Sue Me" on April 22, 2025, which was released on May 9.
 Her second single "Bowling Alley" was released on June 20, 2025.
 The third single titled "Wet Hair" was released on July 23, 2025.
 The album was announced the same day.
 The tracklist was announced on August 7, 2025.

-"Sue Me", "Bowling Alley", and "Wet Hair" all had music videos upon their release, all of which were directed by Hobert.
+Following the album's release, "Thirst Trap" became the album's fourth single.
+On July 2, 2026 "Silver Jubilee" became the album's fifth single.

-Following the release, "Thirst Trap" became the album's fourth single.
+Hobert revealed that with the album artwork, as she was a brand new upcoming artist, she wanted to grab people's attention with the album cover, and she figured the way to do that was to make it a scary artwork with a clown.